 Our friends and family definitely think we are crazy.
 They see our adventure travels and commend us for living boldly, but are perfectly happy leaving us on this pedestal of abnormal psychology and booking plane tickets to Club Med Cancun.
 And they should be!
-As I teach in my course Think to Play, know what you like, do what you are good at, and be grateful for your identity.
+As I teach in my course, Carve Your Path, know what you like, do what you are good at, and be grateful for your identity.
 Basically, own it!

 But, what if you are like I was a decade ago, watching people do things you’ve only dreamed of and wondered is this is even possible?
 What if your heart is seeking a little more?

 Then it’s time to go one step up the ladder of adventure travel.
 My disclaimer: This article is all for fun.
 Just because I aspire to get to the top tier one day doesn’t mean you need to.
 You decide which tier you are at and if you want to move up or not.
 Keep in mind that wherever you are is exactly where you are supposed to be.
 Live with your intention, not someone else’s.